How Much Does a Phlebotomist Make?

 Salary by Industry

 Average annual salaries for the most popular employers of phlebotomists in May 2014 included $31,180 for general hospitals, $32,660 for medical and diagnostic laboratories, $31,780 for other ambulatory health care services and $31,470 for offices of physicians.
-Insurance carriers paid the highest average salary of $42,870 in May 2014, and specialty hospitals had the second highest average wage of $36,850.
+Insurance carriers paid the highest average salary of $42,870, and specialty hospitals had the second highest average wage of $36,850.

 Salary by Location